UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `switchHost { last | next | previous | <host connection name (IDENTIFIER)> | <host connection name (STRING)> }` switches the host connection.
   - `previous | next` switch to the next currently connected host in the list of hosts.
 E.g., this iterates over blue dongles, as well as some other connections.
   - `last` switches to the previously active host connection.
 For instance the last in `switchHost "pc"; switchHost "laptop"; switchHost last` switches to "pc".
+  - `lastSelected` switches to the last manually selected connection.
+This is useful to undo an automatic switchover.
   - `<host connection identifier>` switches to the host connection with the given name.
 If the connection is not available, UHK will reserve a connection slot for this host.
 Therefore it is possible to connect to violet dongles too.
   - See the bluetooth section for more information.